 For more, click here.

-Knight Capital Group Inc. (KCG)’s decision to pursue a takeover by Getco LLC gives its shareholders, mostly Wall Street firms, an opportunity for stock appreciation while surrendering the certainty of cash.
+Knight Capital Group Inc. (KCG:US)’s decision to pursue a takeover by Getco LLC gives its shareholders, mostly Wall Street firms, an opportunity for stock appreciation while surrendering the certainty of cash.
 Wachtell Lipton Rosen & Katz advises Knight and Sullivan & Cromwell LLP counseled Getco.

 Wachtell Lipton’s team is led by corporate partners Edward D. Herlihy.
 Additional partners include Jeannemarie O’Brien, executive compensation and benefits; Joshua M. Holmes, tax; and Joshua A. Feltman, restructuring and finance.